ugoviti/izsynth/README.md

 izSynth is a bash script running under Linux, written to automate the synthesis of voices used into izPBX System or for realtime TTS (Text To Speech) used into Home Automation solutions.
 It can use offline synthesis software like Loquendo (using the Wine environment), eSpeak, Festival, VoiceRSS, NaturalReaders, and other popular online web TTS services to synthesize audio voices from ASCII text files and automatically merging the audio with background music (mp3 and wav format are supported), adding silences and fade in and out.

-For the official site and latest stable version: http://www.initzero.it/products/opensource/izsynth

 Follow and contribute the development on GitHub: https://github.com/ugoviti/izsynth

 ## Key Features